{{org_field_logo}}

 7. Related Policies

-This policy should be read in conjunction with:
+This policy should also be read in conjunction with:

-- Risk Management and Assessment Policy (DCW18)
+- Moving and Handling Policy

 8. Policy Review